Initiatives for All Stakeholders Governance

 Management Audit Functions

 As the Company’s highest decision-making management entity, the Board of Directors meets one or more times every month and decides on important matters focused on the exclusive authority matters prescribed in Article 416 of the Companies Act.
-The Board of Directors comprises six directors, four five of whom are outside directors.
+The Board of Directors comprises six directors, five of whom are outside directors.
 The Company has established the following committees:

 1. Nominating Committee